mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 # DIFFERENCE BETWEEN OBJECTIVE FUNCTION, COST FUNCTION AND LOSS FUNCTION
-From Section 4.3 in "Deep Learning" by ian goodfellow, Yoshua Bengio, Aaaron Courville:
+From Section 4.3 in "Deep Learning" by Ian Goodfellow, Yoshua Bengio, Aaaron Courville:
 ![Placeholder image](https://raw.githubusercontent.com/mmuratarat/mmuratarat.github.io/master/assets/DL_CE.jpeg "Image with caption")

 In this book, at least, loss and cost are the same.